In the USA, there’s no federal requirement to grant employees paid time off including any of the 10 federal holidays.

 Ultimately, this means that there are 3 key places you’ll need to look to understand how much vacation and PTO time you’re personally entitled to:

-The 3 most common PTO systems in the US are based on:
+The 3 most common PTO systems in the US used to calculate PTO accrual and tracking are:

 The exact number of days allocated for each will varies between workplaces, but is often accrued gradually over time or (less commonly) provided to employees as a lump sum on a set date each year.